vanweerden/grammar-app/README.md

 # grammar-app
-An app that lets users drill grammar via gap-fill/cloze-style sentences.
-A work-in-progress.
+I eventually want to create an app that lets users drill Enlgish grammar via gap-fill/cloze-style sentences.
+This is just a tiny experiment.